Hoof trimming header

 • Often in a typical pasture trim the heels are left long which encourages contraction and can lead to navicular pain.

-• The walls are flat and left higher than the sole so they have to support the entire weight of the horse.
+• The walls are trimmed flat and left higher than the sole so they have to support the entire weight of the horse.

 • Flares are often ignored which puts strain on the laminar connection and results in poor suspension of the coffin bone making the horse more susceptible to laminitis.